giogio2305/doc/README.md

 ![setup](https://github.com/user-attachments/assets/8e9cb827-b045-495e-af98-e483795517fc)

 In the picture above, we see that to create a test suite, we need to create a new directory in the `e2e/tests` directory with the name of the test suite.
 Inside this directory, we can create a test file that should always end with the `.cy.js` extension.
-To write test here we have several steps to follow:
+To write the test here we have several steps to follow:
 ### Describe
 is a function in the testing framework that is used to group and organize test cases related to the feature of the application that we are testing.
 Inside this function, you